jcwhitehead/covUK/README.md

-*As of August 3 PHE has released a high-quality live [dashboard](https://coronavirus.data.gov.uk/) and changed its data API.*

-*As a result my scripts have been retired, and the plots below will no longer update daily.*

-___

 # covUK

 Public Health England (PHE) is currently publishing daily updates of the regional breakdown of confirmed Covid-19 cases in English UTLAs.